Student status changes and implications for your student visa

 University responsibility: To notify the Home Office of this change within 10 working days of it taking effect but ONLY where a gap of more than 60 term-time days exists (between a student receiving results and the resit/repeat period of studies).

 Impact on Student visa: If there is no gap (apart from University vacations) between your previous studies and your resit studies your current visa continues to be valid but you may need to extend your visa in order to complete your course.
-If the gap between receiving your results and the resit/repeat period of studies is more than 60 term-time days we expect your visa to be curtailed by the Home Office*.
+If the gap between receiving your results and the resit/repeat period of studies is more than 60 term-time days we expect your visa to be cancelled by the Home Office*.
 In these circumstances a new visa will be required to return to the UK to take your resits/return to your studies.
-A short-term study visa may be recommended in some cases.
+A Standard Visitor visa may be recommended in some cases.

-If there a gap of more than 60 term-time days we advise that you arrange to leave the UK within 60 days of the change taking effect.
+If there is a gap of more than 60 term-time days we advise that you arrange to leave the UK within 60 days of the change taking effect.

 Additional information: Please be aware of Home Office time limits on studying in the UK on a Student visa and also University limitations on immigration sponsorship.